Tomás Chávez Morado: Selected works

 1982 Monumento a la Victoria de los Liberales Sobre los Conservadores, a gift to the city of Silao.

 1961 Homenaje a los Constructores de la Ciudad de Mexico, the main piece of an exhibition produced by the Salon of Mexican Plastic Arts.

+Relief sculpture in the López Mateos Sports Unit of Guadalajara, representing the Mesoamerican ball game and soccer.

+1962 Relief sculpture in the López Mateos Sports Unit of Guadalajara, representing the Mesoamerican ballgame and soccer.